 Today, with so many tech distractions, many people like you find it difficult to fall asleep.
 Some of you have issues with uncomfy mattresses and pillows.
 When you do get into slumber, the sleep quality is atrocious.
 Most get less than seven hours of shuteye, and this is especially true in these seven states.

-According to the CDC, these seven states below garnered the worst sleep scores.
+According to the CDC, these ten states below garnered the worst sleep scores.
 They have the lowest percentage of people when it comes to receiving seven hours of sleep.
 These states are:

 - Hawaii 42.9%